Two new releases are out! First of all is the novella, Capsicum Head, which is set in the 1980s and in Adelaide and Melbourne punk rock music scenes.

-NEWS.Song of Song, my sci-fi novel is out!
+Book, Line, and Sinker, my contemporary Aussie novel is out!
 I'm excited to announce this and hope readers will enjoy this one.
-It's my first sci-fi of novel length!
+Set in my home state of South Australia, it's been a labour of love for me.
 More about the book is on the Novels page.

 The Archangel Chronicles have their own dedicated page.
 I thought this was a good idea, so that page and information can be accessed by clicking on the BOOKS tab above, then the NOVELS banner and then the ARCHANGELS banner on the novels page.
 Clear as mud?
 Clear as mud.